muggy8/improbable/have-and-havenot/U5fsaQzI.md

 At my reply, Phanna gave me a look of distrust as they turned towards the frightened Melody.

 "I'm sorry you had to see that."
 Phanna said to the frightened Melody before continuing, "I am User A244X0Z4305PHAN4.
 This person I was arguing with claims to be Mikay.
-Would be able to introduce us to yourself?"
+Would you be able to introduce us to yourself?"

-Phanna was somehow about to change their tone completely as if it was almost completely natural as they spoke to the Melody lookalike.
+Phanna was somehow able to change their tone completely as if it was perfectly natural as they spoke to the Melody lookalike.

 "I...
 My...
 My name is...
 M...
 Melody..." she said in a frightened tone.